arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

 Dan North changed my life.

-I always recommend reading [Introducing BDD](https://dannorth.net/blog/introducing-bdd/).
+I always recommend his [Introducing BDD](https://dannorth.net/blog/introducing-bdd/).
 It explains how Behaviour-Driven Development started from the intuition that TDD is not merely about testing.
-For Dan North, the word "*test*" itself points developers in the wrong direction, toward verification, toward the past.
+The word "*test*" itself points developers in the wrong direction, he says, toward verification, toward the past.
 He prefers using "*behaviour*".

 It's a dramatic change of perspective.
-For Dan North tests document the system's behaviour from the outside, from the point of view of Business Users; therefore, they should describe what the system *should do*, using narrative sentences.
-They are in fact business requirements.

-From this perspective, it's only natural that they are written in the business language.
-And that, of course, they are conceived before the implementation even exists.
+For Dan North tests document the system's behaviour from the outside, from the point of view of Business Users; therefore, they describe what the system *should do*, using narrative sentences.
+They are in fact business requirements, written in the business language and, of course, conceived before the implementation even exists.

-That's exactly the key of Pre-Emptive Commit Messages.

 ## Why Test-First?